 Mr. Colvin tries cases in the areas of construction, plaintiff personal injury, particularly medical devices and pharmaceuticals, and insurance coverage litigation.
 He has been recognized as a Mid-South Super Lawyer for plaintiff personal injury litigation continuously since 2012.
-In 2016, he was recognized by Best Lawyers in America for Litigation-Construction in 2017 and 2018, and also for Litigation – Insurance in 2018.
+He was recognized by Best Lawyers in America for Litigation-Construction in 2017 and 2018, and also for Litigation – Insurance in 2018.
 Best Lawyers recognized him as Lawyer of the Year for Chattanooga in Construction Litigation for 2019.
 He was recently selected as a Charter Fellow of the Construction Lawyers Society of America.

 He has developed a unique career in Chattanooga, serving individuals in mass tort and Multi-District Litigation involving personal injury as well as representing businesses, property owners and insurers in construction litigation.
 In mass tort and multi-district litigation cases, he has served on discovery committees, as class counsel, and as a judicial appointee to a common benefit fee review committee.
 As plaintiffs’ counsel in personal injury and commercial litigation over the last fifteen years, he has helped clients recover over $150,000,000 in damages.
 In construction litigation, he has successfully represented property owners and contractors in commercial and residential disputes and has obtained summary judgments for insurers in construction-related coverage disputes.

 In all areas of his practice, he has served as local counsel, collaborating with other attorneys from around the nation in a variety of complex cases.
 In 2015, he was part of the trial team that won the longest civil jury trial in Hamilton County that resulted in the largest plaintiff verdict in county history in a breach of fiduciary duty case.
 He is also a Tennessee Supreme Court Rule 31 Mediator for general civil litigation.